rn10950/RetroZilla/README.txt

   ftp://ftp.mozilla.org/pub/mozilla.org/mozilla/nightly/latest-trunk

-Keep in mind that nightly builds, which are used by Mozilla.org developers for testing, may be buggy.
-If you are looking for a more polished version of Mozilla, Mozilla.org releases Milestone builds of Mozilla every six weeks or so that you can download from
+Keep in mind that nightly builds, which are used by RetroZilla.org developers for testing, may be buggy.
+If you are looking for a more polished version of RetroZilla, RetroZilla.org releases Milestone builds of RetroZilla every six weeks or so that you can download from

   http://www.mozilla.org/releases

-Be sure to read the Mozilla release notes for information on known problems and installation issues with Mozilla.
+Be sure to read the RetroZilla release notes for information on known problems and installation issues with RetroZilla.
 The release notes can be found at the preceding URL along with the milestone releases themselves.

 Note: Please use Talkback builds whenever possible.
-These builds allow transmission of crash data back to Mozilla developers, improved crash analysis, and posting of crash information to our crash-data newsgroup.
+These builds allow transmission of crash data back to RetroZilla developers, improved crash analysis, and posting of crash information to our crash-data newsgroup.